(1) The registrar may use protected information for communicating with the director in question.

 (b) providing for the charging of fees.

-(4) The Secretary of State may make provision by regulations requiring the registrar, on application, to refrain from disclosing protected information relating to
+(4) The Secretary of State may make provision by regulations requiring the registrar, on application, to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.